 Digression.
 Nobody is astonished that a compiler first checks whether the indexed variable A[i] exists and later calculates its physical address.
 In some languages this check is obligatory.
-End of digression whether the object is alive or not.
+End of digression

 The first proposal is to use the concept of tombstones cf. [Gabbrielli and Martini 2010].
 Remark that tombstones do not eliminate the error of memory leakage.
 Using tombstones one can retrieve the portions of memory previously occupied by objects.
 But how to retrieve the tombstones?